 Germany's Merkel to US: uphold, strengthen multilateralism

-The annual weekend gathering is known for providing a... .
 German Chancellor Angela Merkel, left, and United States Vice President Mike Pence arrive at the Munich Security Conference in Munich, Germany, Saturday, Feb.
 18, 2017.
+The annual weekend gathering is known for providing an open and informal platform to meet in close quarters.

 Comments